Nicholas A. Mason

 Amanda Harvey

-Amanda Harvey is a post-baccalaureate researcher through the Department of Biology’s LAGNiAppE program.
-Before graduating from Texas A&M University with a Bachelor of Science in Ecology and Conservation Biology, Amanda worked within the university’s Biodiversity Research Teaching Collections.
-Amanda is broadly interested in phylogenetics, speciation, and the effects urbanization and climate change have on population dynamics and distributions.
+Amanda Harvey graduated from Texas A&M University with a Bachelor of Science in Ecology and Conservation Biology, and worked within the university’s Biodiversity Research Teaching Collections.
+Prior to joining as a PhD student, Amanda working in the Mason Lab as a postbaccalaureate scholar through the NSF LAGniAppE program.
+Amanda is broadly interested in population genetics, speciation, ecotoxicology and the effects of anthropogenic change on population dynamics and distributions.